sunng87/lein-jlink/README.md

 There are many modules distributed with the JDK, you can ask `java` to list them all.

     $ java --list-modules

+If you only use modules packaged with your JDK, then you can use all of the regular Leiningen commands without issue.
+When you compile a build a JAR file with `lein build` or execute it with `lein run`, the middleware will make sure that the modules are on the path.

+## External Modules

 If you are using modules that are not distributed with the JDK, you can download and add them to your project with the `:jlink-modules-paths` keyword in your `project.clj`.
 For instance, if you downloaded the JavaFX[6] modules from Gluon's website[7] (referred to as "jmods"), you would unpack them and then  add them like so...